-Academic Probation
+Academic Probation and Duration of Enrollment

-A student is automatically placed on Academic Probation when the student's o verall (cumulative) GPA falls below 2.0.
-The Promotion and Graduation Committee may also place a student on probation when the student fails a course or violates a WCM-Q policy.
+A student is automatically placed on Academic Probation when the student's overall (cumulative) GPA falls below 2.0.
+The Pre-medical Promotion and Graduation Committee (P&G) may also place a student on probation when the student receives a grade of D+, D, D- or F or violates a WCM-Q policy.
 Academic probation is a warning to the student.
-Failure to comply with the conditions set forth by the P & G Committee for removal of probationary status can (and typically does) result in dismissal from the Medical College.
+Failure to comply with the conditions set forth by the P&G Committee for removal of probationary status can (and typically does) result in dismissal from the Medical College.